codophilic/Learn-Java/Java-I.md

 ![alt text](Images/java-1/image-54.png)

-- Scanner cannot directly use a **Reader** (like `FileReader` or `InputStreamReader`) because Scanner operates on input sources that are either InputStream, File, or String.
+- Scanner cannot directly use a **Reader** (like `FileReader` or `InputStreamReader`) because Scanner operates on input sources that are either `InputStream`, `File`, or `String`.
 Scanner works with byte-oriented streams (like `InputStream`) and not directly with character-oriented streams (like `Reader` and `Writer`).
 However, you can convert character-oriented streams to byte-oriented streams (e.g., `InputStream`) and use them with Scanner.
 Scanner is not compatible with `BufferedReader` because `BufferedReader` works with character streams, not byte streams.
 - **You cannot print data using Scanner.
 The Scanner class is designed for reading and parsing input, not for output or printing data.**
 - **Scanner is primarly designed to parse primitive types and strings from text-based input.**
 - Scanner supports reading from files using the File or FileInputStream classes.
 However, it is limited to text files.
 If you need to read binary data (like images or PDFs), Scanner is not suitable.
 While Scanner can read from an `InputStream`, including those coming from network sockets, it is primarily meant for textual data.
 If you are reading data from a network stream (like a socket) that includes non-textual data (binary data, compressed data, etc.), you should use more specialized classes like `BufferedInputStream` or `DataInputStream`.